DerrickFeiWang/Tech-Stock-Social-Network/README.md

 In this dataset, the relationship is bi-directional, therefore there are at least two records for each news ID, representing bi-directional relationship between each pair of stocks.
 As you can see in Table 2,  NewsID 196748 connects two stocks, has two records, one direction each.
 NewsID 199630 connects 3 stocks, has six records.
 We will discuss in more detail later.

 Since we have 27229 news articles, it will be too many nodes for Neo4j to handle promptly, and the graph will be too busy to view if we load all news articles into Neo4j as nodes.
-Instead, we can load only  stocks as nodes, each news article will be represented as relationship(s) between stocks, each news were stored as 1 count in the count property of the relationships.
+Instead, we can load only  stocks as nodes, each news article will be represented as relationship(s) between stocks, each news was stored as 1 count in the count property of the relationships.
 We can use the following cypher command to create the graph, and store the count of news as a relationship property.

 ![3 cypher 1](https://user-images.githubusercontent.com/44976640/53704553-29d1da00-3de3-11e9-8824-62e379673509.PNG)